funnisimo/rustrogueliketutorial/book/src/chapter_3.md

 There's a fair amount of syntax that we haven't encountered before here, so lets break this down:

 1. `fn new_map() -> Vec<TileType>` species a function named `new_map`.
 It doesn't take any parameters, so it can be called from anywhere.
-2. It *returns* a `Vec`. `Vec` is a Rust *Vector* (if you're familiar with C++, it's pretty much exactly the same as a C++ `std::vector`).
-A vector is like an *array* (see [this Rust by Example chapter](https://doc.rust-lang.org/rust-by-example/primitives/array.html)), which lets you put a bunch of data into a list and access each element.
-Unlike an *array*, a `Vec` doesn't have a size limit - and the size can change while the program runs.
+2. It _returns_ a `Vec`. `Vec` is a Rust _Vector_ (if you're familiar with C++, it's pretty much exactly the same as a C++ `std::vector`).
+A vector is like an _array_ (see [this Rust by Example chapter](https://doc.rust-lang.org/rust-by-example/primitives/array.html)), which lets you put a bunch of data into a list and access each element.
+Unlike an _array_, a `Vec` doesn't have a size limit - and the size can change while the program runs.
 So you can `push` (add) new items, and `remove` them as you go.
-[Rust by Example has a great chapter on Vectors](https://doc.rust-lang.org/rust-by-example/std/vec.html); it's a good idea to learn about them - they are used *everywhere*.
+[Rust by Example has a great chapter on Vectors](https://doc.rust-lang.org/rust-by-example/std/vec.html); it's a good idea to learn about them - they are used _everywhere_.
 3. `let mut map = vec![TileType::Floor; 80*50];` is a confusing looking statement!
 Lets break it down:
    1. `let mut map` is saying "make a new variable" (`let`), "let me change it" (`mut`) and call it "map".
-    2. `vec!` is a *macro*, another one build into the Rust standard library.
+   2. `vec!` is a _macro_, another one build into the Rust standard library.
 The exclamation mark is Rust's way of saying "this is a procedural macro" (as opposed to a derive macro, like we've seen before).
-Procedural macros run like a function - they define a *procedure*, they just greatly reduce your typing.
+Procedural macros run like a function - they define a _procedure_, they just greatly reduce your typing.
    3. The `vec!` macro takes its parameters in square brackets.
-    4. The first parameter is the *value* for each element of the new vector.
+   4. The first parameter is the _value_ for each element of the new vector.
 In this case, we're setting every entry we create to be a `Floor` (from the `TileType` enumeration).
    5. The second parameter is how many tiles we should create.
 They will all be set to the value we set above.
 In this case, our map is 80x50 tiles (4,000 tiles - but we'll let the compiler do the math for us!).
 So we need to make 4,000 tiles.
    6. You could have replaced the `vec!` call with `for _i in 0..4000 { map.push(TileType::Floor); }`.
 In fact, that's pretty much what the macro did for you - but it's definitely less typing to have the macro do it for you!
 4. `for x in 0..80 {` is a `for loop` ([see here](https://doc.rust-lang.org/rust-by-example/flow_control/for.html)), just like we used in the previous example.
 In this case, we're iterating `x` from 0 to 79.
 5. `map[xy_idx(x, 0)] = TileType::Wall;` first calls the `xy_idx` function we defined above to get the vector index for `x, 0`.
-It then *indexes* the vector, telling it to set the vector entry at that position to be a wall.
+It then _indexes_ the vector, telling it to set the vector entry at that position to be a wall.
 We do this again for `x,49`.
 6. We do the same thing, but looping `y` from 0..49 - and setting the vertical walls on our map.
-7. `let mut rng = rltk::RandomNumberGenerator::new();` calls the `RandomNumberGenerator` type in `RLTK`'s `new` function, and assigns it to a variable called `rng`.
+7. `let mut rng = RLTK::RandomNumberGenerator::new();` calls the `RandomNumberGenerator` type in `bracket-lib`'s `new` function, and assigns it to a variable called `rng`.
 We are asking RLTK to give us a new dice roller.
 8. `for _i in 0..400 {` is the same as other `for` loops, but notice the `_` before `i`.
 We aren't actually looking at the value of `i` - we just want the loop to run 400 times.
 Rust will give you a warning if you have a variable you don't use; adding the underscore prefix tells Rust that it's ok, we meant to do that.
 9. `let x = rng.roll_dice(1, 79);` calls the `rng` we grabbed in 7, and asks it for a random number from 1 to 79.
-RLTK does *not* go with an exclusive range, because it is trying to mirror the old D&D convention of dice being `1d20` or similar.
+RLTK does _not_ go with an exclusive range, because it is trying to mirror the old D&D convention of dice being `1d20` or similar.
 In this case, we should be glad that computers don't care about the geometric difficulty of inventing a 79-sided dice!
 We also obtain a `y` value between 1 and 49.
 We've rolled imaginary dice, and found a random location on the map.
 10. We set the variable `idx` (short for "index") to the vector index (via `xy_idx` we defined earlier) for the coordinates we rolled.
 11. `if idx != xy_idx(40, 25) {` checks that `idx` isn't the exact middle (we'll be starting there, so we don't want to start inside a wall!).
 12. If it isn't the middle, we set the randomly rolled location to be a wall.